clearlinux/swupd-client/docs/swupd.1.rst

         meaning they were installed as a dependency of another explicitly installed bundle.

+    - `--deps={bundle}`

+        Lists all bundle dependencies of the passed bundle, including recursively included bundles.

 ``bundle-info``

     Display detailed information about a bundle.

+    - `-V, --version`

+        Show the bundle info for the specified version V, also accepts 'latest'.
+        It defaults to the current version if no version is specified.

     - `--dependencies`